-You and Andrew Probert were among the first artists brought on for Star Trek: The Next Generation.
+You and Andrew Probert were among the first artists hired for The Next Generation.
 Can you tell us about your early work for the series?

-In your designing of the phasers, how did you balance between their function as weapons and Gene Roddenberry’s determination to downplay the militaristic aspects of Starfleet?
+In your design of the phasers, how did you balance their function as weapons and Gene Roddenberry’s determination to downplay the militaristic aspects of Starfleet?

 Like the phaser, the tricorder was an indispensable piece of treknology that needed to be updated for the twenty-fourth century.
 Can you tell us about your design process?